HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Introduction

 \section{Introduction}

-The ability to generate complex 3D environments from natural language descriptions represents a fundamental challenge at the intersection of computer vision, natural language processing, and computer graphics.
+Generating complex 3D environments from natural language descriptions is a fundamental challenge at the intersection of computer vision, natural language processing, and graphics.
 As virtual worlds become increasingly central to gaming, film production, architectural visualization, and training embodied AI agents, the demand for efficient, high-quality 3D content creation has never been greater.
 However, the current practice of 3D scene design still relies predominantly on extensive manual effort by creators.
 Therefore, the task of generating 3D worlds directly from text or images has attracted widespread attention.

 Some current approaches focus on directly generating 3D scenes represented by Neural Radiance Fields (NeRFs) or Gaussian splats from text or images \cite{poole2022dreamfusion,lin2023magic3d,chung2023luciddreamer}.
 However, such methods generate scenes that lack separable and manipulable objects, making them difficult to edit directly and limiting their applicability in game design, embodied AI training, etc. Another class of methods focuses on selecting suitable 3D objects from asset datasets and then assembling them into a 3D scene \cite{paschalidou2021atiss,yang2024Holodeck,hu2024scenecraft,aguina2024openuniverse}.
-For example, \holodeck \cite{yang2024Holodeck} uses Large Language Models (LLMs) to parse from the input text the objects required for a scene, then retrieves 3D assets from datasets such as Objaverse \cite{deitke2023objaverse} based on Contrastive Language–Image Pre-training (CLIP) \cite{radford2021clip} scores, and finally arranges them into a layout.
+For example, \holodeck \cite{yang2024Holodeck} uses Large Language Models (LLMs) to parse from the input text the objects required for a scene, then retrieves 3D assets from datasets such as Objaverse \cite{deitke2023objaverse} based on visual similarities using CLIP \cite{radford2021clip} scores, and finally arranges them into a layout.

-Specifically, existing approaches face three critical limitations: (1) asset-based methods are constrained by the quality and diversity of available 3D model libraries, with even large datasets like Objaverse-XL \cite{deitke2023objaverse-xl} suffering from inconsistent quality and missing textures; (2) current systems struggle with fine-grained style control, unable to maintain consistent artistic styles (e.g., anime, cyberpunk) across all objects in a scene; and (3) most methods focus exclusively on indoor environments, lacking the flexibility to generate open-world scenarios like fantasy landscapes or futuristic cities.
+Specifically, existing approaches face three critical limitations: (1) asset-based methods are constrained by the \textbf{quality and diversity of available 3D assets}; even with large datasets like Objaverse-XL \cite{deitke2023objaverse-xl}, they still suffer from inconsistent quality and missing textures; (2) current systems struggle with \textbf{fine-grained style control}, unable to maintain consistent artistic styles (e.g., anime, cyberpunk) across all objects in a scene; and (3) most methods focus exclusively on \textbf{indoor environments}, lacking the flexibility to generate open-world scenarios like fantasy landscapes or futuristic cities.